zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/iot_uses_cases/aks/_index.md

 ---
 type: docs
-title: "AKS on Azure IoT Edge Terraform plan"
+title: "Azure IoT Edge integration with AKS as an Azure Arc Connected Cluster"
-linkTitle: "AKS on Azure IoT Edge Terraform plan"
+linkTitle: "Azure IoT Edge integration with AKS as an Azure Arc Connected Cluster"
-weight: 2
+weight: 1
 description: >
 ---